 Six thousand people supported our Road Victims are Real Victims campaign, and wrote to the Ministry of Justice (MoJ) expressing alarm regarding reforms sold to the public as a clampdown on fraudulent and exaggerated whiplash claims, but which disproportionately affect people cycling and walking rather than than car occupants who might actually claim for whiplash.

-The fact that people are confused isn't surprising, given that during yesterday's parliamentary debate on Access to Justice some Conservative MPs voicing their support for the government's plans seemingly didn't realise which claims would be affected, or the implications.
+The fact that people are confused isn't surprising, given that during yesterday's parliamentary debate on Access to Justice some Conservative MPs who voiced their support for the Government's plans seemingly didn't realise which claims would be affected, or the implications.